- slide 1 of 8

 Teaching About Instruments

 Who doesn't love playing a musical instrument?
-Whether it's the drums or recorder, elementary students will have a blast learning how to play one or two instruments or simply just learn about their history.
+Whether it's the drums or recorder, elementary students will have a blast learning how to play one or two instruments or simply just learning about their history.
 These articles will guide you in creating a lesson plan about all types of musical instruments, from playing them to making homemade ones.

 - slide 4 of 8